Symptoms of steroids abuse

-Steroids can be injected or taken orally.
-They can also be applied as creams and gels.
-Brand names for anabolic steroids include Anadrol-50, Oxandrin and Winstrol.
-They are also known informally as Arnolds, Gym Candy, Pumpers, Roids, Stackers, Weight Trainers, Gear, and Juice.
+Steroids can be injected, taken orally or applied as creams and gels.
+Commonly known as Arnolds, Gym Candy, Pumpers, Roids, Stackers, Weight Trainers, Gear, and Juice, some of the common steroid brands available in the market include Anadrol-50, Oxandrin and Winstrol.

-Anabolic steroids are classified as Schedule III Controlled Substances by the U.S. Drug Enforcement Administration, meaning they can only be obtained with a prescription.
+Anabolic steroids are classified as Schedule III Controlled Substances by the U.S. Drug Enforcement Administration (DEA), which implies that these can only be obtained with a prescription.
 However, illegally produced steroids are readily available online.
-Some dietary supplements marketed for body building contain steroids.
+A number of dietary supplements marketed for bodybuilding also contain steroids.
 These can be particularly dangerous because they may contain toxic adulterants.

-Abuse of anabolic steroids can take a serious toll on a person’s body.
-Symptoms of steroids abuse include:
+Abusing anabolic steroids can take a serious toll on a person’s body.
+Some of the common symptoms of steroids abuse include:

 - Liver and kidney tumors